An Atomic Viewpoint of the TP Completion Problem: Further Work in the TP Case

 Label the unspecified entries in the 5-by-$n$ pattern $u_2$ through $u_n$.
 If $u_2$ is completed, then if $u_i$ is the first unspecified entry that is not completed, the first obstruction above appears contiguously in rows 2 through 5 and columns $i-3$ through $i$.
 On the other hand, if $u_2$ is not completed, then if $u_i$ is the first unspecified entry that is completed, the second obstruction appears in rows 1 through 4 and columns 1, 2, 3, and $i$.
 Columns 4 through $i-1$ can be inserted into witness data for the second obstruction while remaining partial TP since there are no unspecified entries in the same rows as any of the new specified entries; thus these columns can be inserted by Theorem~\ref{lineinsertion}.

 Since completing any proper subset of the unspecified entries results in a non-completable pattern, the pattern has variability $n-2$. \end{proof} \end{lemma}

-\begin{remark} Theorems~\ref{sue} and \ref{doublelineinsertion} are extremely helpful in this study since they cover some of the cases that are as hard as possible for catalysis, which are completable patterns where you must complete every unspecified entry in the pattern simultaneously, such as the patterns in the previous lemma. \end{remark}
+\begin{remark} Theorems~\ref{sue} and \ref{doublelineinsertion} are extremely helpful in this study since they cover some of the cases that are as hard as possible for catalysis, which are completable patterns in which you must complete every unspecified entry in the pattern simultaneously, such as the patterns in the previous lemma. \end{remark}

 It remains an open question whether there are obstructions with arbitrarily large variability.
 We suspect this is the case, but finding an explicit construction is difficult since one must prove that there are no smaller obstructions hidden within, so it seems like one needs to know a good deal more about this problem to prove this compared to the case of arbitrarily large variability in completable patterns.